 “Portraying the emotions of a scene through monologues, flashbacks, other characters’ facial expressions, the announcer’s voice, etc., is the mort important part of scriptwriting.”

-Note: This story was initially published before The God of High School Episode 13 release date and will be updated over time with additional analysis.
+Note: This story was initially published before The God of High School Episode 13 release date and was updated over time with additional analysis.

-Based on the pacing of the Webtoon in the first four episodes, it’s inevitable that the anime will feel rushed to manhwa fans since the first decent stopping point is the ending of the second story arc and the battle between Jin Mori and Jaekal Taek.
+Based on the pacing of the Webtoon in the first six episodes, it’s inevitable that the anime will feel rushed to manhwa fans since the first decent stopping point is the ending of the second story arc and the battle between Jin Mori and Jegal Taek.

 By Episode 11, the anime had already adapted up through Chapter 91 and many parts of the following chapters were skipped.
-As predicted, the finale, The God of High School Episode 13, will find a stopping point around Chapter 112.
+As predicted, the finale, The God of High School Episode 13, found a stopping point around Chapter 112.

-MAPPA could have planned a more straight adaptation with only a single cour, but such pacing would have likely ended with only the first story arc.
-Unfortunately, ending with Chapter 41 or anywhere else in the Nationals arc would have offered limited plot resolution with the exception of concluding the story arc about Daewi’s sick friend.
+MAPPA could have planned a more faithful adaptation with only a single cour, but such pacing would have likely ended with only the first story arc.
+Unfortunately, ending with Chapter 41 would have offered limited plot resolution with the exception of concluding the story arc about Daewi’s sick friend.
 And once the anime jumps into the Nationals Arc the only choice is to push forward to the end.

 The good news is that studio MAPPA has plenty of source material to work with for The God of High School Season 2.
 Even assuming the anime production committee were to greenlight the series for an annual release schedule, there’s zero chance they would catch up with the Webtoon before it ends.

 The best part is that English-only readers who wish to read ahead of the anime for free can jump straight to Chapter 113 on the Webtoon site (although it’s recommended to read Chapter 112 since it includes crucial details missing from Episode 13’s ending).

 The God of Highschool Season 2 spoilers (plot summary/synopsis)

 Note: This story was initially published before The God of Highschool Episode 13 was streaming on Crunchyroll.
 Spoilers for The God of Highschool Season 2 anime assume the second season will begin by adapting missed details from Chapter 112 and then dive into the next story arc.